 BENEFITS OF PAIN MANAGEMENT

 Millions of people live with pain every day.
 Chronic pain in the muscles and joints can make life miserable.
-Many people take numerous drugs such as opioids, anti-inflammatories, and nerve modulators, with poor results.
-Often the pain simply does not go away and sometimes continues to become worse.
+Many people take numerous drugs such as opioids, anti-inflammatories, and nerve modulators with poor results.
+Often the pain simply does not go away and sometimes continues to worsen.

-Acupuncture and Massage can transform your chronic or acute pain and give you your life back.
+Acupuncture and massage can transform your chronic or acute pain and give you your life back.
 Period.
-And, there is nothing magic about the process.
-Acupuncture and Massage, very simply stated, work by stimulating the body’s self-healing mechanisms.
+And there is nothing magical about the process.
+Acupuncture and massage, very simply stated, work by stimulating the body’s self-healing mechanisms.
 No drugs, no tricks, no gimmicks: just good, old-fashioned healing.

 At Anjuna, we can help you break free from pain and live a healthier, happier, more dynamic life.
 Come give our therapies a try and see how your life transforms.

 Acupuncture reduces low back pain by releasing difficult-to-access muscle groups and tissue.

 Acupuncture reduces neck tension by removing common knots and neck muscle tension.

 Acupuncture reduces shoulder pain by directly stimulating the healing response of delicate rotator cuff muscles.

 Acupuncture improves athletic performance by targeting common injuries with precision and effective therapy.

 LOWER BACK AND NECK PAIN